 - The Charter of Youth Justice Principles is set out in Schedule 1 of the Act. - Section 150 sets out the principles of sentencing.
-It contains a number of factors in subsection (1).
-Subsection (2) sets out special considerations: - A child's age is a mitigating factor in deciding whether to impose a penalty, and the nature of the penalty; - A non-custodial order is better than detention to promote reintegration into the community; - Rehabilitation of a child found guilty of an offence is greatly assisted by the child's family and opportunities to engage in education and employment; - A detention order should only be a last resort, and for the shortest time appropriate.
+It contains a number of factors in subsection (3).
+Subsection (4) sets out special considerations: - A child's age is a mitigating factor in deciding whether to impose a penalty, and the nature of the penalty; - Rehabilitation of a child found guilty of an offence is greatly assisted by the child's family and opportunities to engage in education and employment; - A child who has no apparent family support or opportunities for education or employment should not receive a more severe sentence as a result; - The previous principle that a detention order should only be a last resort, and for the shortest time appropriate, has been repealed.